TIFF releases this year's attendance numbers

 TORONTO — The Toronto International Film Festival has released attendance figures for last month's slimmed-down, pandemic-tailored event.

-In a statement provided to The Canadian Press, the organization says 48,280 public tickets were scanned for the festival's mix of online and in-person screenings.
+In a statement provided to The Canadian Press, the organization says 48,280 tickets were sold to the general public for the festival's mix of online and in-person screenings.

 Organizers stress that in a regular year, one ticket represents just one person.